The York Dance Ensemble

 Susan Cash (2003 - 2011)

-In 2012/13 the York Dance Ensemble celebrates its 25th anniversary.
-Activities to commemorate this milestone include a much anticipated reunion of Ensemble alumni from the past quarter century, and the creation of Rite Redux, a new presentation of Le Sacre du printemps (The Rite of Spring), co-produced by the Departments of Dance and Music, and partnered alongside a special topic conference at York U entitled Sacre Celebration: Revisiting, Reflecting, Revisioning presented by the Faculty of Fine Arts with the Society of Dance History Scholars.
+In 2012-13 the York Dance Ensemble celebrated its 25th anniversary.
+Activities to commemorate this milestone included a much anticipated reunion of Ensemble alumni from the past quarter century, and the creation of Rite Redux, a new presentation of Le Sacre du printemps (The Rite of Spring), co-produced by the Departments of Dance and Music, and partnered alongside a special topic conference at York U entitled Sacre Celebration: Revisiting, Reflecting, Revisioning presented by the Faculty of Fine Arts with the Society of Dance History Scholars.

-Marking the 100th anniversary of the premiere of the original composed by Igor Stravinsky and choreographed by Vaslav Nijinsky.
-Our new version will be co-choreographed by faculty members Carol Anderson, Susan Cash, Darcey Callison and Holly Small in a feat of collaboration never before attempted by the Dance Department in collaboration with faculty from the York University Music Department.
-All former YDE members are invited to “come home” and take a bow with us onstage at the Sandra Faire Ivan Fecan Theatre.
-Please contact the Dance Department and the YDE for more information on being a part of this grand event.
+Marking the 100th anniversary of the premiere of the original composed by Igor Stravinsky and choreographed by Vaslav Nijinsky, our new version was co-choreographed by faculty members Carol Anderson, Susan Cash, Darcey Callison and Holly Small in a feat of collaboration never before attempted by the Department of Dance in collaboration with faculty from the York University Department of Music.
+Former YDE members were invited to “come home” and celebrate with us at the Sandra Faire Ivan Fecan Theatre.

 The season saw us welcome four music majors to the Ensemble, which allowed us to delve deeply into interdisciplinary collaboration.
 Early in the New Year, we premiered our ongoing structured improvisation, Suddenly Everyone… at the Eleanor Winters Gallery, Winters College.
 The next incarnation of this evolving collaboration was presented in February in the MFA Dance production Temenos, with the final version premiering in March for the YDE’s showcase Tangled Dances, in the Sandra Faire Ivan Fecun Theatre.